happyt/vueCrud/Readme.md

 - DELETE /words/:wordId—delete a single word

 Add model, routes and controller code

 Can then use Postman to test

 //===============

 npm install -g @vue/cli

-In top directory, vue create frontend
+In top directory, vue create client

 No vuex
 - ?
 Please pick a preset: Manually select features